The Cache object is used to cache the X-Particles system.

 When complete the Cache object will display some information about the cache, such the total memory/disk space used, and the number of frames cached.

 The Cache object icon will turn red once the cache has been built, to show you that the cache has been built and is in use.
-Each object that has been cached will also have a cache tag, and this will also be red if the cache has been filled, or blue if it has been emptied.
+Each object that has been cached will also have a cache tag, and this will also be red if the cache has been filled, or green if it has been emptied.

 Excluding objects from the cache